+Blue marked properties are in addition to the UML Specification and need to be defined in a profile.

 Name style

 The name shall use UCC style.
 The name shall end with an underscore if it is an abstract class in the UIM.
 The name must not end with an underscore if it is a concrete class.